sommarskog/sql-docs/docs/database-engine/configure-windows/connect-to-the-database-engine-using-extended-protection.md

 When set to **Allowed**, **Extended Protection** is required for connections from operating systems that support **Extended Protection**. **Extended Protection** is ignored for connections from operating systems that don't support **Extended Protection**.
 Connections from unprotected client applications running on protected client operating systems are rejected.
 This setting is more secure than **Off**, but it isn't the most secure.
 Use this setting in mixed environments; some operating systems support **Extended Protection**, and others don't.

 When set to **Required**, only connections from protected applications on protected operating systems are accepted.
-This setting is the most secure, but connections from operating systems or applications that don't support **Extended Protection** won't be able to connect to  SQL Server .
+This setting is the most secure, but connections from operating systems or applications that don't support **Extended Protection** won't be able to connect to  SQL Server.

 ### Accepted NTLM SPNs